weibell/MiSyMo/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c, --continuous      do not re-use the same line as output -i {[0.1,30]}, --interval {[0.1,30]}
+  -h, --help            show this help message and exit -c, --continuous      do not re-use the same line as output (default: disabled) -i {[0.1,30]}, --interval {[0.1,30]}
-                        update interval in seconds, between 0.1 and 30
+                        update interval in seconds, between 0.1 and 30 (default: 1.0)
 ```

 ## Additional information